StackShareStackShare

 In Summary, Amazon S3 and Backblaze B2 Cloud Storage differ in pricing structure, API integrations, data durability, storage limitations, SLAs, and data transfer speeds.

-Decisions about Amazon S3 and Backblaze B2 Cloud Storage
+Advice on Amazon S3, Backblaze B2 Cloud Storage

 We choose Backblaze B2 because it makes more sense for storing static assets.